 Larry H. Krantz

 In criminal and regulatory matters, Mr. Krantz represents corporate executives and others drawn into investigations conducted by federal and state authorities including: the United States Attorney's Offices, the District Attorney's Offices, the Securities and Exchange Commission (SEC), FINRA and various other regulators.
-Over the past three decades, he has been involved in many of the highest profile white-collar criminal cases and investigations including: the Madoff fraud, the subprime mortgage fraud, LIBOR manipulation, CDO fraud, insider trading at various hedge funds, the Enron fraud, and other major accounting, bank and securities frauds.
+Over the past three decades, he has been involved in many of the highest profile white-collar criminal cases and investigations including: the Madoff fraud, the subprime mortgage fraud, LIBOR manipulation, Collateralized Debt Obligation fraud, Insider Trading at various hedge funds, the Enron fraud, and other major accounting, bank and securities frauds.

 In civil matters, he regularly represents public and private companies (including financial institutions and insurers), as well as individuals, in the prosecution and defense of complex business disputes including: breach of contract claims, fraud claims, securities actions, business dissolution disputes, unfair competition actions, and professional malpractice claims.
 He also represents individual investors, brokers and brokerage houses in FINRA arbitrations and proceedings concerning alleged broker misconduct.